sai-chaitanya-pachipulusu/Sidebuilds/docs/stripe-connect-guide.md

 ### What if my connection is rejected?

 Stripe may request additional information to verify your identity or business.
 Follow their guidance to complete the verification process.

+### Summary: Stripe Connect & Payments:

+Updated the user profile settings page to include a Stripe Connect section, allowing users to connect or manage their Stripe accounts.
+Added backend API endpoints to create Stripe Account Links and check onboarding status.
+Modified the project creation/edit page to require a fully onboarded Stripe account with payouts enabled before a project can be listed for sale, prompting users to complete setup if necessary.
+Updated the payment processing logic in server/routes/payments.js to correctly transfer project ownership upon successful sale.
+This includes setting is_for_sale and is_public to FALSE, updating owner_id, owner_username, previous_owner_id, source, purchased_at, and transfer_date.

+#### Documentation & Legal:

+Created a new FAQ page (client/src/pages/FAQPage.js and FAQPage.css) and included information about the 5% platform commission.
+Added a route for the FAQ page and a link in the navigation bar.
+Created a basic Terms and Conditions page (client/src/pages/TermsPage.js and TermsPage.css) with placeholder content and sections relevant to a marketplace, including commission and Stripe Connect.
+Added a route for the Terms page and a link in the mobile navigation menu.
+Advisory:

+#### Provided suggestions for additional features for a robust product launch.

+Offered ideas for a Product Hunt launch strategy and gaining traction.
+Listed potential competitors in the side project marketplace space.
+Suggested niche positioning strategies and unique "crazy" add-on features to differentiate the platform.